Business and Technology

 Virtual interviews have replaced in-person interviews for medical school admissions, reducing student interaction.

-How to Wait for Medical School Decision
+How to Wait for a Medical School Decision

 I’ve seen this issue greatly impact student success and unhappiness in med school admissions and student affairs.